Legacy: Dark Shadows

-Legacy: Dark Shadows is a classic adventure video game reminiscent of the game The Longest Journey, and released in 2004.
+Legacy: Dark Shadows is an adventure video game reminiscent of the game The Longest Journey and released in 2004.

 Gameplay

 The game is mouse-driven; a traditional point-and-click from the third-person perspective.
 Left-clicking the mouse allows the player to move across the screen, talking to other characters, and investigating objects, while right-clicks open Ren's inventory.

 Plot

 The game takes place in the year 2138, and includes ties to the 1942 Battle of Stalingrad.
 You play as Ren Silver, a private investigator, has discovered that your journalist friend, Ted, has been kidnapped while researching a story.
 Ren has to solve the mystery.
 Throughout the game, the player can sometimes control a character named Jack Black.
-The plot has elements of Blade Runner, The Fifth Element, Johnny Mnemonic, and Alien, while the landscape has a bleak, postapocalyptic feel.
+The plot has elements of Blade Runner, The Fifth Element, "Johnny Mnemonic", and Alien, while the landscape has a bleak, postapocalyptic feel.